 I can’t get through a season without writing the name Anthony Morelli.
 There, I’ve done it!
 Wherefore art Thou, Sir Anthony?
 The former Penn State quasi-legend was last seen running X-Factor Sports Performance & QB Academy in Westfield, Indiana.

 Christian Hackenberg is another disappointment who never made it in the NFL.
 After a few unsuccessful stints with other NFL teams, Hack was cut by the Cincinnati Bengals from their practice squad before the 2018 season.
 He then participated in QB camp with the fledgling Alliance of American Football League and was drafted in the second round by the Memphis Express.
 But he sucked in his first three outings and was replaced by Zach Mettenberger.
 But then Mettenberger got injured, and to add insult to injury, head coach Mike Singletary replaced him with Brandon Silvers, not Hack.
+With the help of the DUI lawyers, his injury compensation was claimed easily.
 On the same day, signed Johnny Manziel as Silvers’ backup, thus effectively sealing the deal for Hack to play Left Out.
 Of course, as we all know, the Alliance League folded before its first season had finished.

 At this point, rumor has it that Hackenberg is still hoping against hope for an NFL job somewhere.